Linaro/lava/doc/v2/growing_your_lab.rst

   This can lead to reliability and stability issues.

-* Extra hardware may be needed for automation which is not commonly found in generic hosting locations like data centres.
+* Extra hardware may be needed for automation which is not commonly found in generic hosting locations like data centers.

 * Depending on the type of hardware in use, it may have significant problems with automation.
 Some devices may need security measures disabling, for